tomjwells/fin.tomoswells.com/README.md

 Modern Portfolio Theory (MPT) is a model that provides a way of finding the most  *efficient* portfolios given a basked of possible assets.
 An efficient potfolio in this context, is one that provides the highest possible expected return for a given level of volatility, or "risk".

 This tool calculates the frontier of efficient portfolios from a user-selectable basket of equities.
-The capital allocation line is also plotted and the tangency portfolio for the basket of assets is calculated, along with relevant metrics such as the Sharpe and Sortino ratios.
+The capital market line is also plotted and the tangency portfolio for the basket of assets is calculated, along with relevant metrics such as the Sharpe and Sortino ratios.
 The user may also specify their own parameters for the calculation, such as the risk-free rate, and the number of years to be considered when evaluating the historical mean return and volatility of the asset.

 A derivation of the necessary algebra to find the efficient frontier analytically is provided in [Markowitz_Theory.pdf](https://github.com/tomjwells/finance/blob/master/modules/markowitz/Markowitz_Theory.pdf).